 After the periodontist cleans the area and removes the tartar, he sews the gums in place to match the teeth.
 Sometimes the bone may be reshaped during this procedure.

-When the bone surrounding the root of the tooth is damaged or destroyed, a person may need to place a bone graft.
-This procedure involves replacing the damaged bone with new bone that is either from the person's own bone, artificial bone, or bone from a donor.
+When the bone surrounding the root of the tooth is damaged or destroyed, a person may need to have a placement bone taste This procedure involves replacing the damaged bone with new bone, either from the person's own bone, artificial bone, or bone from a donor.

 The goal of placing bone grafts is to hold the tooth in place and to help the tissues grow again.